 This is one of the best marketing products in the IT history – software which can do practically anything, but in standard version offers almost nothing, because the company, which is responsible for implementation, has to make money.
 The best example is the companies that decided to change from Comarchow’s Optima and go through a few thousand zlotys worth implementing Comarchow’s ERP CDN XL.
 It turned out that some functions or reports are available in simpler software, and for the advanced program, they have to be written on request.

 Other examples of the most popular resource planning systems for smaller companies include SAP Business One and Insert Navireo.

 What is a PRACTICAL difference between operating of ERP system and an accounting program?

 It isn’t the access to production or human resources (this module you can buy as an addition to simple accounting software).
 Still, a basic resource planning system usually doesn’t have any production module, and you have to buy it as an extra.

 The difference between accounting and inventory software and the advanced program is calculating material from the warehouse (which is called material demand).
-For example, if you produce a bed, which consists of a frame and a matterrace, the earlier mentioned CDN Optima, will show you the total number of frames booked, based on the number of beds ordered.
+For example, if you produce a bed, which consists of a frame and a matterace, the earlier mentioned CDN Optima, will show you the total number of frames booked, based on the number of beds ordered.
 However, it won’t use this information while making a purchase plan connected to the production process until CDN XL, from the same producer, will point it, but you have to spend tens of thousands before.

-Please remember that practically none of the ERP-s reach the production hall, so it is not a standard feature.
+Please remember that practically none of the ERP-s reach the production floor, so it is not a standard feature.

 The idea is that you buy a basic version of advanced software and next upgrade or modify it to suit your needs better.
-Usually, you end up buying additional modules to get your solution work somehow:
+Usually, you end up purchasing additional modules to get your solution to work somehow: